kennetpostigo/horoscope/README.md

 <br/>

 This crate provides a general purpose scheduler.
-The ARScheduler scheduler provides functionality out the box and is easily extensible.
+The horoscope scheduler provides functionality out the box and is easily extensible.

 ## Features

-- **Fast:** ARScheduler runs magnitudes faster than schedulers built in other languages that are mainstream. stream, ARScheduler runs magnitudes faster
+- **Fast:** horoscope runs magnitudes faster than schedulers built in other languages that are mainstream. stream, horoscope runs magnitudes faster
 - **Fast:** Our robust allocator and threadpool designs provide ultra-high throughput with predictably low latency.
 - **Intuitive:** You get a lot of powerful functionality out of the box to run